 1. Working conditions and fair pay in developing countries

 Modern supply chains are complex and are mostly based in the developing world, and it’s a sad reality that many workers are subject to abuse and unethical workplace practices.
-Some companies go the extra mile to ensure workers are protected throughout their supply chains, for instance, some brands such as ASOS, are currently mapping out their supply chains to ensure that their products are ethically sourced.
+Some companies go the extra mile to ensure workers are protected throughout their supply chains, for instance, are currently mapping out their supply chains to ensure that their products are ethically sourced.

-To ensure the clothes you buy are not a product of forced labour or slavery, look for fashion retailers that adhere to organisations like the Ethical Trading Initiative (ETI), which help promote workers’ interests and rights.
+To ensure the clothes you buy are not a product of forced labour or slavery, look for fashion retailers that adhere to organisations like which help promote workers’ interests and rights.

 2. Animal conservation and welfare standards